pragmatizt/Blockchain-Challenge/README.md

-# Hash Tables and Blockchain
+# Creation of a functioning Blockchain

 After a week of learning about Hash Tables and building a blockchain from the ground up, we were presented with a challenge on day five with creating a blockchain from the ground up.
 This blockchain has the capability to mine coins.